GARMA-A/SQL/SELECT.md

 SELECT *
 FROM customers
 WHERE last_name = 'Smith'
-AND first_name LIKE 'John%'
-OR first_name IN ('jane' , 'foo' , 'bar');
+AND first_name LIKE 'John%' -- whe have % (anything) and _ (one character) wildcards OR first_name IN ('jane' , 'foo' , 'bar');

 -- you can use BETWEEN to specify a range of values SELECT *
 FROM customers
-WHERE age BETWEEN 18 AND 30;
+WHERE age BETWEEN 18 AND 30;  -- the range is inclusive, so it includes 18 and 30

 -- you can use LIMIT to limit the number of rows returned SELECT *